hetu-script/hetu-script/docs/docs/docs/en-US/binding/README.md

 ## Binding a full class

-It's possible to use Dart object with full class definition in Hetu.
+You can use a Dart object with full class definition in Hetu.

 To achieve this, you have to write a full definition of that class in Hetu, which includes 4 parts of code: